I Have Come To See You, Mother

 And saw fish and lotuses pink and yellow,

-They greeted me with pregnant silences,
+And their round green shawls, They greeted me with pregnant silences,

 They wanted to say a lot to me but the lack of privacy hindered.